fragglet/ipxbox/BRIDGE-HOWTO.md

 | `snap` | Ethernet 802.2 SNAP | 802.3 with 802.2 LLC and SNAP headers |
 | `eth-ii` | Ethernet II | Ethernet II |

-## Advanced topic: IPX packet driver routing
+## Advanced topic: TCP/IP over IPX

 Much DOS software that communicates over the network (particularly using the TCP/IP protocol stack used on the Internet) uses the